 I found the kairo in a versatile rectangular shape initially and these are great to add inside clothes where you feel the cold most.
 The heat packs now come in a variety of different forms too.
 There is a longer butterfly shape that is suggested for shoulder pain but also works well on the lower back for discomfort or warmth on the sacrum area.

 Then there are these feet warmers, absolute bliss in cold weather especially if you are from a sub-tropical area like we are and don’t have a big variety of winter footwear.
 These feet warmers have a pair in each pack and will keep your toes toasty warm for around 6 hours in an enclosed shoe.

-I like to wear them with my super comfy Frankie4 Nats and boots.
+I like to wear them with my super comfy Frankie4 Nats and boot.
 I’ve been wearing Frankie4 shoes for about a year now.
 Their shoes are designed by a shoe-loving podiatrist and physiotherapist to correct your foot alignment and look super cute in the process.
 I love that I can walk all day in them, the cushioning makes them really comfortable and the arch support stops the foot from becoming tired as quickly.

 Another option when wearing gloves is the Hotteeze hand warmers, like the toasty toes if the hands are where you feel the cold these are a game-changer.
 If you don’t wear gloves but often keep your hands in your jacket pocket I’ve also attached these to the inside of my ski jacket pockets.
 Pure bliss slipping your hands to thaw out your fingers on a cold day.